| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Mental illnesses like depression and anxiety and stress disorders.

-Many NCDs were previously thought of as adult diseases but first-time observation in adolescence is on the rise, thus necessitating early prevention of the disease.
+Many NCDs were previously thought of as adult diseases but it is on rising among adolescence, so early prevention of the diseases are necessary.

 Comparison Table: Communicable vs Non-Communicable Diseases